Scheduler2000/Rocky/README.md

 # Rocky

-CRUD operations with server-client side verifications on website to learning how to use ASP.NET Core
+CRUD operations with server-client side verifications on website to learning how to use ASP.NET Core MVC